-The wyvern was a large, winged reptile like a dragon except for its having two rather than four legs.
+The Wyvern was a large winged reptile similar to a dragon – except for its having two rather than four legs.

 Pliny is also responsible for the appearance of the Yale in medieval myth.
-The yale is described either as being like an antelope or like a goat except that in either case its horns are larger.
+This creature is described either as being like an antelope or a goat; except that in either case its horns are larger.
 The Yale has served as one of the heraldic animals of British royals since the reign of Henry VII.

-The basilisk was purportedly the king of the serpents and could kill in many different ways.
+The Basilisk was purportedly the king of the serpents and could kill in many different ways.
 Various authors believed that its breath, gaze, bite, touch and voice could all prove instantly fatal.
-In the writings of antiquity the basilisk was described as a small snake but medieval writers made their basilisks larger, more intimidating creatures, often partially bird-like.
+In the writings of antiquity, the Basilisk was described as a small snake.
+But the Basilisks of medieval writers were larger, more intimidating creatures, often partially bird-like.

 Headless men were frequently included by classical and medieval accounts of distant lands.
 Africa in particular was believed to be home to these creatures and the name Blemmyes derives from a real group of north African nomads.

 Possibly the result of exaggerated tales about hyenas, the Crocotta was variously part dog, part wolf or part lion.
 It was supposed to live in Africa or India and be extremely aggressive toward both humans and dogs.

 Cynocephali were a mythical species of dog-headed people.
 The term was frequently applied in a metaphorical way to suggest lack of civilisation and both Scandinavians and Africans were presented like this.
 In the Orthodox Church, Saint Christopher is usually shown as one of these.